Nourriture/nourriture-platform/README.md

 The server will now be running at **127.0.0.1:2121**

-*NOTE: If you decide to configure the port and wishes to run a frontend against this backend instance, make sure to adjust the port accordingly in the frontend configuration.*
+*NOTE: If you decide to configure the port and wish to run a frontend against this backend instance, make sure to adjust the port accordingly in the frontend configuration.*

 ### Architecture